 - East Side Mario’s

-In addition to the Scotiabank credit cards, they also offers a banking plan that includes a SCENE branded debit card ‒ which offers 1 point for every $5 you spend using your card and 1 point for every dollar at Cineplex.
+In addition to the Scotiabank credit cards, they also offer a banking plan that includes a SCENE branded debit card ‒ which offers 1 point for every $5 you spend using your card and 1 point for every dollar at Cineplex.
 (For more detailed information, full program details can be reviewed here.)

 The Scotiabank SCENE Visa Cards